+A County-wide Natural Heritage System Strategy (NHSS) to reinforce the protection, restoration or, where possible, the enhancement of identified natural heritage features and areas would promote the overall diversity and interconnectivity of natural heritage features and areas.
+Promoting linkages or connections between natural heritage features and areas, and considering the relationship of those features with groundwater and surface water features, ensures that sustainable natural heritage systems are created or enhanced, and that the County's natural heritage features and areas are maintained, restored and where possible improved in the long-term.

+The policies of this Plan are intended to provide a basis and initial framework to support the preparation of a County-wide NHSS at the time of the first County Official Plan Review.
+The local municipal official plans will be amended at such time as the County-wide NHSS is established.

-A County-wide Natural Heritage System Strategy (NHSS) to reinforce the protection, resteration or, where possible, the enhancement of identified natural heritage features and areas would promote the overall diversity and interconnectivity of natural heritage features and areas.
-Promoting linkages or connections between natural heritage features and areas, and considering the relationship of those features with groundwater and surface water features, ensures that sustainable natural heritage systems are created or enhanced, and that the a) The County and local municipalities, in cooperation with the Ministry of Natural Resources, Niagara Escarpment Commission and Conservation Authorities, will undertake a County-wide Natural Heritage System Strategy (NHSS) to identify, map and detail natural heritage features and areas, as well as surface water features and groundwater features, including the form and function of the identified features, and to identify linkages and connections between these features.
-The NHSS will reinforce the protection, resteration, or, where possible, the enhancement of identified natural heritage features and areas, and promote the overall diversity and interconnectivity of natural heritage features, functions and areas.
+- a) The County and local municipalities, in cooperation with the Ministry of Natural Resources, Niagara Escarpment Commission and Conservation Authorities, will undertake a County-wide Natural Heritage System Strategy (NHSS) to identify, map and detail natural heritage features and areas, as well as surface water features and groundwater features, including the form and function of the identified features, and to identify linkages and connections between these features.
+The NHSS will reinforce the protection, restoration, or, where possible, the enhancement of identified natural heritage features and areas, and promote the overall diversity and interconnectivity of natural heritage features, functions and areas.
 The County will undertake a County-wide Natural Heritage System Strategy at the time of the first County Official Plan Review, which will be implemented through an amendment to this Plan.
-The Dufferin County Natural Heritage System is implemented through the following:

-County's natural heritage features and areas are maintained, restored and where possible improved in the long-term.

-The policies of this Plan are intended to provide a basis and initial framework to support the preparation of a County-wide NHSS at the time of the first County Official Plan Review.
-The local municipal official plans will be amended at such time as the Countywide NHSS is established.

-- a) Schedule E identifies specifical Hatural Heritage Features, such as the Provincially Significant Wetlands, Areas of Natural and Scientific Interest, woodlands, and unevaluated wetlands which should form the basis for the identification of the natural heritage system.
-The identification of natural heritage features and areas, and related policies are provided in Section 5.3. - b) A preliminary County-wide natural heritage system is illustrated on Schedule E1 illustrates the County-wide Natural Heritage System, which includes the Provincial Plan natural heritage systems, as well as the natural heritage features and areas that are identified on Schedule E, in addition to watercourses, and associated flooding hazards, steeps slopes, unstable soils and erosion hazards, which establish linkages between the natural heritage features and areas.
-The Provincial Plan natural heritage systems include the Escarpment Natural Area and Escarpment Protection Area of the Niagara Escarpment Plan, the Natural Heritage System of the Greenbelt Plan, and the Natural Core Area and Natural Linkage Area of the Oak Ridges Moraine Conservation Plan. - bc) The County and local municipalities recognize that a natural heritage and open space system would benefit from public ownership to ensure protection of the features and to provide for public access, where appropriate.
+Schedule E identifies the Provincially Significant Wetlands, Areas of Natural and Scientific Interest, woodlands, and unevaluated wetlands which should form the basis for the identification of the natural heritage system.
+The identification of natural heritage features and areas, and related policies are provided in Section 5.3.
+A preliminary County-wide natural heritage system is illustrated on Schedule E1, which includes the Provincial Plan natural heritage systems, as well as the natural heritage features and areas that are identified on Schedule E, in addition to watercourses, and associated flooding hazards, steeps slopes, unstable soils and erosion hazards, which establish linkages between the natural heritage features and areas.
+The Provincial Plan natural heritage systems include the Escarpment Natural Area and Escarpment Protection Area of the Niagara Escarpment Plan, the Natural Heritage System of the Greenbelt Plan, and the Natural Core Area and Natural Linkage Area of the Oak Ridges Moraine Conservation Plan. - b) The County and local municipalities recognize that a natural heritage and open space system would benefit from public ownership to ensure protection of the features and to provide for public access, where appropriate.
 The County and local municipalities will consider all options for the acquisition of land associated with natural heritage features and areas, functions and linkages in accordance with the land acquisition policies of this Plan.
-Notwithstanding the options for the acquisition of lands as part of a natural heritage and open space system strategy, the County, local municipalities, or any other public agency will not be obligated to acquire or purchase any land containing natural heritage features and areas. - ed) The natural heritage features and areas under private ownership continue to be private and their identification as such features in no way increases their accessibility to the public or their eligibility for acquisition by the local municipalities, or any other conservation group or agency.
+Notwithstanding the options for the acquisition of lands as part of a natural heritage and open space system strategy, the County, local municipalities, or any other public agency will not be obligated to acquire or purchase any land containing natural heritage features and areas. - c) The natural heritage features and areas under private ownership continue to be private and their identification as such features in no way increases their accessibility to the public or their eligibility for acquisition by the local municipalities, or any other conservation group or agency.